Analysis | Trump’s rhetoric about Joe Biden and violence doesn’t make sense

 This is just bad-faith goalpost-moving, as bad faith as the Trump campaign’s excerpting Biden quoting Trump and presenting them as Biden’s own words.
 Insisting that Biden answer for any of a spate of comments serves to elevate the allegations and to impugn Biden — but it also hopes to suggest that Biden has some ownership over antifa, some need to criticize those to whom he bears some sort of purported loyalty.

-It's also ironic, given the White House's disinterest in condemning actions taken by people who are demonstrably Trump supporters or specifically acting in support of him.
-It was less than two weeks ago that Trump was asked to denounce QAnon, a movement that is explicitly centered on Trump as a heroic figure and which was included in an FBI warning about domestic terrorism.
+It’s also ironic, given the White House’s disinterest in condemning actions taken by people who are demonstrably Trump supporters or specifically acting in support of him.
+It was less than two weeks ago that Trump was asked to denounce QAnon, a movement that is explicitly centered on Trump as a heroic figure and that was included in an FBI warning about domestic terrorism.
 Trump played coy.

 On Monday, McEnany was asked whether Trump would criticize Kyle Rittenhouse, the 17-year-old who allegedly shot two protesters to death in Kenosha, Wis.
 McEnany said that Trump didn’t want to “weigh in” on it.
 Asked why Trump liked a tweet promoting a series of claims defending Rittenhouse, McEnany said that the president “just wanted to bring some attention to some of the details that aren’t as well known in that case” — details that would apparently be considered exculpatory for Rittenhouse.